Ganapathi810/chatbot/README.md

 npm install
 ```

-3. **Set up Supabase**
+3. **Set up hasura**
-   - Create a new project at [Supabase Console](https://supabase.com/dashboard)
+   - Create a new project at hasura console
-   - Run the SQL migration from `supabase/migrations/` in your Supabase SQL editor
+   - connect postgres database from supabase
-   - Get your project URL and anon key
+   - configure proper permissions for chats and messages tables

 4. **Configure environment variables**
 Create a `.env` file: